 If you’re throwing a bigger party or don’t want to use your personal items, you can also buy cups, utensils, and plates made from bamboo.
 You can also use unlaminated paper plates and cups, which are 100% compostable.
 And don’t forget the bamboo napkins!

-You should also skip the plastic tablecloths and opt for one made from fabric or compostable material (or skip it altogether).
+You should also skip the plastic tablecloths and opt for one made from fabric (or skip it altogether).

 Related: How to Compost In an Apartment In 6 Different Ways